osho81/tindog/README.md

-# tindog
+# Tindog

 ## Descirption
-A fictive tinder for dogs.
+A fictive "tinder" dating site for dogs.
+Simulating dating site.

-## Task
+## Purpose & Motivation
 This was an assignment in the programme (that I participated in):
 "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com).

-### Main purpose
-Improving boostrap skills.
+Main motivation: Improving boostrap skills.

 ### Technologies used
-HTML/CSS and bootstrap library.
+HTML/CSS and not least bootstrap library.